ranjithshegde/ofxNI2/README.md

 Tested on openframeworks 0.10.1

 The included libfreenect2-openni driver is using the OpenCL back-end.
-Comppile your own version if you need Cuda or any one of the other Libfreenect2 back-ends.
+Compile your own version if you need Cuda or any one of the other Libfreenect2 back-ends.

 All Platforms
 -------------